Categories

 • Repeated opening and closing simulation:

-• Save time limit verification:
+• Storage time limit verification:

 • Environmental interference challenges: